hythm7/Pakku/README.md

 * `Pakku` verbosity levels:

-	0 `｢silent｣` → No output what so ever
+	1. `｢debug｣` 🐛 → If you want to see everything
-	1 `｢debug｣` 🐛 → If you want to see everything
+	2. `｢ now ｣` 🦋 → What is happenning now
-	2 `｢ now ｣` 🦋 → What is happenning now
+	3. `｢info ｣` 🧚 → Important things only
-	3 `｢info ｣` 🧚 → Important things only
+	4. `｢warn ｣` 🐞 → Warnings only
-	4 `｢warn ｣` 🐞 → Warnings only
+	5. `｢error｣` 🦗 → You probably don't like to see that when running Pakku!
-	5 `｢error｣` 🦗 → You probably don't like to see that when running Pakku!
+	0. `｢silent｣` → No output what so ever

 * `Pakku` log meaning: